State Honorees receive $1,000, medallions, all-expense-paid trips

 inspire others to serve their communities, too.”

-Florida’s top youth volunteers of 2015 were Carolina Gonzalez, 18, of
+Colorado’s top youth volunteers of 2015 were Sydney Burckhardt, 18, of

-high school volunteer, started a nonprofit organization that has helped
+high school volunteer, founded a tutoring program that has grown from a

 Applicants for 2016 awards must complete their online applications by